Paruppu Payasam | Moong Dal Payasam | Pasi Paruppu Payasam

 • 2 tablespoons coconut oil

-• ½ teaspoon cardamom powder or seeds of 4 to 5 green cardamons, crushed in a mortar-pestle
+• ½ teaspoon green cardamom powder or seeds of 4 to 5 green cardamons, crushed in a mortar-pestle

 • 12 to 15 cashews